• Skip to primary navigation

 • Mix the egg and yoghurt into the flour and butter using a flat-bladed knife.
 The dough should come together into a shaggy ball.

-• Cover with plastic wrap and place in the refrigerator for half an hour.
+• Cover the dough with plastic wrap and place in the refrigerator for half an hour.

 • Roll the pastry to about ⅛" thickness.
 Use ⅔ of the pastry to line a 9" springform pan.
 Reserve the other ⅓ for the lid.